 In all nursing homes across NYS, the facility is required to test all staff members for COVID twice per week.
 Staff members who refuse testing will not be allowed to work.
 Nursing homes can face financial penalties or have their license to operate revoked if they do not comply with this policy.

 If family members or residents have concerns about the level of care a resident is receiving, they should file complaints with the Department of Health at 1-888-201-4563.
 If there is a concern about abuse or neglect, please contact the Attorney General’s Medicaid Fraud Unit at (800) 771-7755 or online at https://ag.ny.gov/medicaid-fraud/contact.

 Nursing homes are being directed to readmit residents returning from hospitals as quickly as possible, and hospitals are proceeding with expedited discharges when the resident is medically stable.
-Hospital discharge planners must confirm with the nursing home that the resident is medically stable and able to return.
+However, a hospital must perform a COVID test on the patient and get a negative result before that patient is discharged to a nursing home.
+Hospital discharge planners must confirm with the nursing home that the resident is medically stable and able to return, and that the nursing home can adequately care for the patient.
 They also must provide the nursing home with comprehensive discharge instructions.
-Nursing homes are not permitted to refuse readmission to a resident solely because of a COVID-19 diagnosis.
+Nursing homes are not permitted to refuse readmission to a resident solely because of a prior COVID-19 diagnosis.
 Residents or resident advocates who are concerned about discharge from a hospital to a nursing home for any reason (whether the discharge is happening before a patient is stable, or whether a patient is being refused readmission for inappropriate reasons) should file complaints with the Department of Health at 1-888-201-4563.